-Closing costs can be a significant amount of money when buying a home and most of them come out of the buyer's pocket.
+Closing costs can be a significant amount of money and most of them come out of the buyer's pocket.
 Here are the typical closing costs charged in Wisconsin, who pays what, and advice on how to save money when it's time to close on your new home.

 The money for a down payment isn’t the only home buying expense you’ll have to pay out of pocket.
 Closing costs come due when you sit down to sign the papers on your new home, and they can add up to thousands.
 Savvy home buyers know to include closing costs in their home buying budget.